ron-shinall/pleasing-tmux/README.md

 - A patched [Nerd Font](https://www.nerdfonts.com/)

 ## Configuration
-Copy the contents of `tmux/tmux.conf` to your setup And reload your tmux configuration.
+Copy the contents of `tmux/tmux.conf` to your setup and reload your tmux configuration.

 ## Troubleshooting
 - If colors don't look right you may need these lines in your config: